Social media competitive analysis is an important aspect for every social media manager eager to implement successful strategies.

 However, these are stats you can quickly receive up-front and in a presentation-ready form with analytics tools.

 You can also have side-by side comparisons between your brand’s profile and the competition, and simply download the data.

 Clear objective and a bit of spy work can go a long way.
 The key to successful social media is in the data, and it’s all right in front of you.

 All you need is a little digging and some trusted tools.

 Your turn.
 How do you perform a social media analysis?
 What tools do you use?
 What metrics do you follow?

-Report and analyze social media performance for multiple business profiles from one dashboard with Socialinsider!
-Create social media benchmarks for your clients or industry, generate .pdf or .ppt reports, and automatically send them to clients. - *For users on an Agency plan.
+Create social media benchmarks for your clients or industry, generate .pdf or .ppt reports, and automatically send them to clients.